sugarlabs/sugar-ai/README.md

 source venv/bin/activate  # Linux/Mac
 # venv\Scripts\activate  # Windows
 ```
-or you can also use conda refer this [documentation](https://docs.conda.io/projects/conda/en/stable/user-guide/getting-started.html) to setup conda locally on your system
+Alternatively, you can use Conda.
+Refer to this [documentation](https://docs.conda.io/projects/conda/en/stable/user-guide/getting-started.html) to setup conda locally on your system.
 ```bash
 # Create and activate a Conda environment
 conda create --name <env-name> python=<python-version>